-An oral storytelling activity for individual students offering them the opportunity to develop creative and entertaining, short, futuristic stories related to one of five FPSP topics.
+An oral storytelling activity for individual students offering the opportunity to develop creative and entertaining, short, futuristic stories related to one of five FPSP topics.

-A non-competitive problem-solving program designed for implementation in the regular classroom Foundational Skills (Prep -2); Developing Skills (Grades 3-4)
+A non-competitive problem-solving program designed for implementation in the regular classroom Foundational Skills (Prep-2); Developing Skills (Grades 3-4)

 "It’s been 15 years since I entered my first FPS classroom with intrigue, followed immediately by awe and intractable attraction.
 Why do I still take my daily dose of FPS?
 I think it’s because the program is more than just a transient test of knowledge and skill.
 It develops a lifelong mindset and entirely new outlook through which we can see the world.
 No longer do problems envelop the globe, rather opportunities do: moments that are ready for positive, sustainable change."

 Dylan Sherman, FPS Australia Alumni, now Coach, Evaluator, Future Scene Writer,

 Committee Member, Lecturer and PhD Candidate at University of Oxford